-- 1) Non-GAAP EBIT (or non-GAAP income from operations) is defined as income from operations excluding noncash stock-based compensation charges and additional FICA and related payroll tax expense incurred by Commvault when employees exercise in the money stock options or vest in restricted stock awards, and in fiscal 2015 certain expenses related to the move into a new corporate campus headquarters.
+- 1) Non-GAAP EBIT (or non-GAAP income from operations) is defined as income from operations excluding noncash stockbased compensation charges and additional FICA and related payroll tax expense incurred by Commvault when employees exercise in the money stock options or vest in restricted stock awards, and in fiscal 2015 certain expenses related to the move into a new corporate campus headquarters.
 Commvault believes that non-GAAP EBIT is a useful metric for management and investors because it compares Commvault's core operating results over multiple periods.
 When evaluating the performance of Commvault's operating results and developing short and long term plans, Commvault does not consider such expenses that are excluded in the computation of non-GAAP EBIT.
 See heading below labeled "Reconciliation of GAAP to Non-GAAP Financial Measures" for the detailed calculation of non-GAAP EBIT. - 2) Reflects non-equity cash incentive plan compensation.
 See heading below labeled "Non-Equity Incentive Plan Compensation" for more details. - 3) Reflects the aggregate grant price fair value of stock option and restricted stock unit awards computed in accordance with FAS ASC Topic 718. - 4) Reflects the stock price on the last business day of the fiscal year.

 Mix of Compensation Elements.
-Our fiscal 2016 executive compensation program consists of three principal elements: base salary, non-equity cash incentive awards and long-term equity-based incentive awards.
-The chart below illustrates the overall mix of compensation components for our CEO in total for fiscal 2016.
-Consistent with our pay for performance philosophy, the majority of CEO's compensation in fiscal 2016 consisted of incentive awards, particularly long-term equity-based incentive awards.
+Our fiscal 2017 executive compensation program consists of three principal elements: base salary, non-equity cash incentive awards and long-term equity-based incentive awards.
+The chart below illustrates the overall mix of compensation components for our CEO in total for fiscal 2017.
+Consistent with our pay for performance philosophy, the majority of CEO's compensation in fiscal 2017 consisted of incentive awards, particularly long-term equity-based incentive awards.
 By using a significant equity-based element, we believe we create an incentive for our CEO to achieve long-term stockholder value.
-During fiscal 2016 no non-equity cash incentive awards were earned.

-Fiscal 2016 CEO Compensation Mix
+Fiscal 2017 CEO Compensation Mix

-Fiscal 2016 Financial Highlights.
-Fiscal 2016 revenues were \$595.1 million, a decrease of 2% from fiscal 2015.
-In addition, non-GAAP income from operations for fiscal 2016 was \$67.3 million.
-Our fiscal 2016 financial results were the basis of the non-equity cash incentive compensation paid to our executive officers.
-The following table illustrates our financial results in fiscal 2016 in terms of total revenue, non-GAAP EBIT and non-GAAP diluted earnings per share, which the Compensation Committee takes into account when making compensation decisions.
+Fiscal 2017 Financial Highlights.
+Fiscal 2017 revenues were \$650.5 million, an increase of 9% from fiscal 2016.
+In addition, non-GAAP income from operations for fiscal 2017 was \$75.9 million.
+Our fiscal 2017 financial results were the basis of the non-equity cash incentive compensation paid to our executive officers.
+The following table illustrates our financial results in fiscal 2017 in terms of total revenue, non-GAAP EBIT and non-GAAP diluted earnings per share, which the Compensation Committee takes into account when making compensation decisions.
+The following results are based on the accounting principles that were used to prepare the fiscal 2017 consolidated financial statements included in this annual report.
+On April 1, 2017, we adopted Financial Accounting Standards Board issued Accounting Standards Update No. 2014-09, "Revenue from Contracts with Customers" on a full retrospective basis and recast our historical results.
+See Note 2 of the audited financial statements included in our 10-K for the fiscal year ended March 31, 2017 for a discussion of recently issued accounting standards.

-Fiscal 2016 Fiscal 2015 % Change 2015 to 2016 Revenue \$ 595.1 million \$ 607.5 million (2)% Non-GAAP Income from Operations (EBIT) \$ 67.3 million \$ 104.7 million (36)% Non-GAAP Diluted Earnings per Share (EPS) (1) \$ 0.91 \$ 1.40 (35)% Stock Price (on last business day) \$ 43.17 \$ 43.70 (1)%
+Fi Fiscal 2017 Fiscal 2016 % Change 2016 to 2017 Revenue (in millions) \$ 650.5 \$ 595.1 9% Non-GAAP Income from Operations (EBIT) (in millions) \$ 75.9 \$ 67.3 13% Non-GAAP Diluted Earnings per Share (EPS) (1) \$ 1.03 \$ 0.91 13% Stock Price (on last business day) \$ 50.80 \$ 43.17 18%